wassim21/PhoneValidator/README.md

 }

 ```
-under assets add new folder called countries and under that folder add en.json that contain the english version of countries provided in https://github.com/wassim21/PhoneValidator/blob/master/src/assets/countries/en.json
+under assets add new folder called "countries" and under that folder add en.json that contain the english version of countries provided in https://github.com/wassim21/PhoneValidator/blob/master/src/assets/countries/en.json

-Also, under assets add a folder called i18n and under that folder add a new json file (if dosen't exist already) called en.json.
+Also, under assets add a folder called "i18n" and under that folder add a new json file (if dosen't exist already) called en.json.
 This will contain all the translation of your future app.
 For more details, you can visit https://github.com/ngx-translate/core

 Once this configuration is done, you can use `w-phone-validator`: